Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and parameter 'user' is described as 'user identification string'.
-The description adds no additional meaning beyond the schema, meeting the baseline of 3.
+Schema description coverage is 100% (user is described as 'user identification string').
+The description does not add further meaning to the parameter, so it meets the baseline expectation but does not exceed it.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.